 Neil is an award-winning writer whose work appears in National Geographic, the Virginia Quarterly Review, and The American Scholar, among other publications.
 He also works in film, television, and audio, and his recent investigative podcast, Unfinished: Deep South, was nominated for a Peabody Award.

 For more than 15 years Neil has worked around the world, writing on conflict, cultural change and environmental upheaval.
 Between 2006 and 2015, he covered the War on Terror in Iraq, Afghanistan and Kurdistan.
-His work now focuses on the transformation of the far north, and he is currently writing his first book, about the Arctic, forthcoming from Ecco in 2025.
-He is also developing several documentary and scripted projects for film and television in collaboration with Market Road Films, the company founded by two-time Pulitzer Prize-winning playwright Lynn Nottage and Emmy-winning director Tony Gerber.
+His work now focuses on the far north, and he’s currently finishing his first book, Frostlines, about the transformation of the Arctic, forthcoming from Ecco in 2025.